insuhpak/course-dbt/greenery/models/marts/greenery/marts_doc.md

 {% enddocs %}

-{% docs int_orders_more_details %}
+{% docs int_orders_single_details %}

 This table includes more order details (except event, order item, and product details.
-Unlike int_orders_all_details, one order may only have one row in this table.
+Unlike int_orders_all_details, one order may only have a single row in this table.

 stg_orders (+)stg_users (+)stg_promos (+)stg_addresses